-The master programme in Sustainable Energy Systems will provide you with state-of-the-art knowledge within this important area.
-You will learn about technologies for utilizing the sun, wind and biomass as energy sources.
+The Master’s programme in Sustainable Energy Systems from Malardalens University will provide you with state-of-the-art knowledge about technologies for utilizing the sun, wind and biomass as energy sources.
 The production of power and heat by way of energy conversion based on steam and gas turbine processes also falls within the scope of this programme.
 Furthermore, you will learn about performance analyses of different energy systems and process integration.
-Mathematical methods for the optimization, modelling and simulation of energy systems are also included in the programme.
+Methods for optimization, modelling and simulation of energy systems are also included in the programme.

-This master programme is hosted by the Mälardalen Energy Research and Optimization (MERO) group, which together with strategic partners is one of the leading research groups focusing on energy and process optimization in Sweden.
-We transfer the latest research results to the education in the master programme.
+This Master’s programme is hosted by the Future Energy research group, which together with strategic partners is one of the leading research groups focusing on energy systems and process optimization in Sweden.
+We transfer the latest research results to the education in the Master’s programme.
 Our students are thus well prepared for a future career at the forefront of the technological development in energy engineering and research.

 The programme comprises 90 ECTS credits of theoretical courses as well as a second-cycle independent (degree) project in Energy Engineering comprising 30 credits.